dav-eng-code/inventoryAPI/README.md

 inventory API

 # Overview
 This API allows the recording and management of an inventory, for example when moving house.
+The API should make it much easier to log and keep track of items in such a situation.

 There are two models provided:
 - items - these are the essential components of the inventory, each with at least a value and location.
 - containers - these allow the grouping of items into a container which represents a physical container that may also have its own value.
 The container has attributes that provide the number of contained items, total value and location which must be automatically inherited by any contained items.